Chapter Four: Student Policies

 (a) Has violated any provision of the code of conduct; and

-(b) Presents an immediate danger to the health, safety or welfare of members of the college community; or
+(b) Presents an immediate danger to the health, safety, or welfare of members of the college community; or

 (c) Poses an ongoing threat of substantial disruption of, or interference with, the operations of the college.

 (3) Notice.
-Any respondent who has been summarily suspended shall be served with oral and written notice of the summary suspension.
+Any respondent who has been summarily suspended shall be served with oral or written notice of the summary suspension.
 If oral notice is given, a written notification shall be served on the respondent within two business days of the oral notice.

 (4) The written notification shall be entitled "Notice of Summary Suspension" and shall include:

 (a) The reasons for imposing the summary suspension, including a description of the conduct giving rise to the summary suspension and reference to the provisions of the student conduct code or the law allegedly violated;